maRce10/marce10.github.com/_posts/2017-03-17-Creating_song_catalogs.md

  ![catalog6](/img/Catalog_p1-Cardinalis.png)
  ![catalog7](/img/Catalog_p2-Cardinalis.png)

+A single pdf containing all catalog images can be generated using the `catalog2pdf` function.

-The function has other arguments to specify spectrogram settings (e.g. margin, grid, frequency limits) and image parameters (e.g. image type, resolution).
+The `catalog` function has other arguments to specify spectrogram settings (e.g. margin, grid, frequency limits) and image parameters (e.g. image type, resolution).
 Check out the function help document.